zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

   - `Sentence case`
   - `Title Case`

 Converting `snake_case`, `Sentence case` and `Title Case` into `kebab-case` is easy.
-I only need to do two things:
+All I need to do is two things:

-  1. Lowercase everything
+  1. Lowercase everything.
-  2. Replace `_` and spaces with `-`
+  2. Replace `_` and spaces with `-`.

-But I cannot begin by lowercasing everything if I wanted to support case conversion from `camelCase` and `PascalCase`.
-I would lose the word-break point.
+But if I want to support case conversion from `camelCase` and `PascalCase` as well, then I cannot start by turning everything to lowercase, otherwise I will lose the word-break points.

-So I had to begin by searching for the capital letters which denote the start of a new word (for `camelCase` and `PascalCase`).
-The easiest way is to loop through each letter and run a simple `/[A-Z]/` regex.
-This regex searches for any letter that's between A and Z.
+Instead, I start by searching for the capital letters which denote the start of a new word (for `camelCase` and `PascalCase`).
+I do this by looping through each letter and running a simple `/[A-Z]/` regex.
+This regex finds any letter between A and Z.

 ```javascript
 function toKebab (string) {